LePips/Django-Docker-Starter/README.md

 - I would personally like to explore the option to hot-swap databases as I would like to experiment with using a MySql database
 - Expanding the script to the next tutorial in the series: [Securing a Containerized Django Application with Let's Encrypt](https://testdriven.io/blog/django-lets-encrypt/)
-- Implement the ability to add custom front end servers (like Vue) in the case the backend is used as a REST api (since djangorestframework is provided in requirements.txt)
+- Implement the ability to add custom front end servers (like React/Vue) in the case the backend is used as a REST api (since djangorestframework is provided in requirements.txt)
 - Ensure portability to other OS's
 - Better print outs